keyboardDrummer/Miksilo/README.md

 ### Delta
 The core concept of Blender is a *delta*.
 A delta is piece of code that applies a small change to a language, such as adding/removing a language feature, or adding an optimization.
 Delta's are put into an ordered list to form a language.
 Language re-use comes from re-using these delta's.
 Some delta's depend on others but there's a lot of freedom in combining them.
 A similar approach is described in the paper '*A Nanopass Framework for Compiler Education*'.

-A delta can include one or several phases such as parsing, type checking, optimization and code generation.
-Commonly compilers are modularised by defining several compiler phases and using a limited number of intermediate languages.
-Blender focuses purely on intermediate languages to achieve modularisation.
-By keeping the abstract syntax tree untyped, it becomes relatively simple to define a language as a sequence of language delta's.
+### BiGrammar
+To allow writing both a parser and a printer at the same time, Blender defines the [BiGrammar DSL](https://github.com/keyboardDrummer/Blender/wiki/BiGrammar-1:-unified-parsing-and-printing).
+The approach taken here is similar to that described by the paper '*Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing*'.
+A BiGrammar may be defined in a left recursive fashion, which can be contributed to the use of packrat parsing as described in
+'*Packrat Parsing: Simple, Powerful, Lazy, Linear Time*' to deal with problems associated with such grammars.

 ### GUI
 Blender includes a GUI.
 You can use this to play around with the defined deltas and construct a compiler from them.
 Once you're happy with your compiler you can play around with it in the compiler cockpit.
 Here you can run your compiler, and do things like ask the compiler for its in- and output grammar.

-### BiGrammar
-To allow writing both a parser and a printer at the same time, Blender defines the [BiGrammar DSL](https://github.com/keyboardDrummer/Blender/wiki/BiGrammar-1:-unified-parsing-and-printing).
-The approach taken here is similar to that described by the paper '*Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing*'.
-A BiGrammar may be defined in a left recursive fashion, which can be contributed to the use of packrat parsing as described in
-'*Packrat Parsing: Simple, Powerful, Lazy, Linear Time*' to deal with problems associated with such grammars.

-### State of the project
-Currently I'm only working on deltas that enable a Java to JVM bytecode translation.
-I'm using JVM as a target because it's a relatively high level language so it's easy to compile to.
-My current goal is to finish or almost finish a Java compiler.
-I'd say it's about halfway done.
-After that I'd like to use very different languages for front- and back-end, say Haskell as a front-end and Javascript as a back-end.
-I'm curious what the similarities between these languages from different paradigms are and how many compiler deltas can be reused between different languages.

 ### Build instructions
 1. Install <a href="http://www.scala-sbt.org/">sbt</a>